n0shake/Public-APIs/README.md

 - [Spreaker](https://developers.spreaker.com/) - Enables developers to read and write data to Spreaker.
 - [StackExchange](https://api.stackexchange.com/) - The StackExchange API provides RESTful services to all the sites on the StackExchange domain.
 - [RestCountries](https://restcountries.eu) - Get information about countries via a RESTful API.
+- [Typeform](https://developer.typeform.com/) - Typeform's APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand.
 - [Who Hosts This](https://www.who-hosts-this.com/API) - Detect the hosting provider powering any web site
 - [WolframAlpha](http://products.wolframalpha.com/api/) - Integrate top of the line computational knowledge into your applications through the WolframAlpha API. 💸
 - [Wunderlist](https://developer.wunderlist.com/) - The Wunderlist API provides REST-based storage and synchronization of a user’s lists across multiple platforms and devices.